isalevine/order-payment-graphql-api/README.md

 * **How did you feel about it overall?** -- I really enjoyed this challenge!
 I appreciate opportunities to dive into a new technology, and GraphQL has been a great tool to explore.
 After working with it, I appreciate its strong typing (especially working in Ruby), and how intuitive it is to write queries and mutations once set up.

 * **What was the hardest part?** -- Implementing idempotency!
+I wanted to follow the "Track Requests" strategy in this article on idempotency, and created the `PendingOrderPayment` to handle payment `statuses` and store `idempotency_keys`.

-It was easy enough to add a unique key to `Payment`s, but needing to load/instantiate a `PendingOrderPayment` object and check its `idempotency_key`--all during the resolve() method call in the `createPayment` mutation--became complicated.
+  It was easy enough to add a unique key to `Payments`, but needing to load/instantiate a `PendingOrderPayment` object and check its `idempotency_key`--all during the resolve() method call in the `createPayment` mutation--became a complicated process.
+Given more time, I would certainly revisit this database structure, and seek more guidance on idempotency.

   Additionally, managing the `status` of the `PendingOrderPayment` led to non-atomic API calls, which is definitely sub-optimal.
 However, it did allow me to easily filter for `successfulPayments` on `Order` (as well as `pendingPayments` and `failedPayments`, if needed).

 * **What parts did you enjoy the most?** -- Building out custom methods on the `Order` model, especially the ones nested under the `has_many-through` relationship!
+As part of using the `PendingOrderPayment` `status` to filter `Payments`, I was able to define custom functions to chain ActiveRecord filters onto the `Payments` belonging to a given `Order`.

 I had never implemented ActiveRecord chaining/filtering directly on a model like that, and it ultimately made the `Order` model a lot more powerful, particularly in the `createPayment`'s complicated resolve() method.
 I'm excited to revisit this and go deeper in my personal Rails projects!

 I also enjoyed wrestling with how to implement idempotency!
 Though I don't think I have an optimal solution, I now know more about what strategies and issues to consider when trying to avoid duplicating API mutations.

 * **What shortcomings do you feel your solution currently has?** -- I know that the idempotency for `createPurchase` mutations needs to be more thoroughly tested.
-Most testing was done by mocking `Payment`s with a non-unique `idempotency_key`, but more specific scenarios need to be tested (i.e. a `Payment` being submitted twice due to a network interruption).
+Most testing was done by mocking `Payments` with a non-unique `idempotency_key`, but more specific scenarios need to be tested (i.e. a `Payment` being submitted twice due to a network interruption).

 I also know that the `PendingOrderPayment` `status` field is not used optimally (i.e. being set to "Successful" in order to check that it updates an `Order`'s `balance_due` accurately).
 I would like to revisit and refactor the methods to check `balance_due` and update `status`, and ideally make them more atomic (i.e. only change `status` once).
+On a larger scale, I would also like to revisit the `PendingOrderPayment` model for handling idempotency, and seek out more experienced advice on implementing it efficiently (or completely refactoring to a different database structure).

 * **What would you do next if you had more time to build it out?** --